dakep/examinr/README.md

 ## Highlights

 - Questions and text are rendered on-demand for each attempt:
   - Allows for user- and attempt-specific content (e.g., randomized values in questions and answers)
   - Questions are not sent to the user’s browser until they are allowed to see them
 - Support for different question types:
   - Simple text answers
   - R code exercises
   - Numeric answers (with auto-grading support)
   - Multiple-choice (with auto-grading support)
 - Users are authenticated via configurable authentication providers
 - Exams can be configured to show only one section at a time
 - Fine-grained control over attempts:
   - Control how many attempts each user gets
   - Configure exams to be only accessible after the opening time and until the closing time
   - Timed attempts where users are required to submit the exam within the specific time limits
   - Adjust the configuration for specific users
 - Support for message localization
 - Interfaces for grading (for instructors) and for accessing feedback (for users).
 - High-contrast theme and screen-reader friendly output
 - Users’ inputs are also stored in their browser to allow restoring input values after a reload or in case of server issues.

 ## Features to be added

 The package is still in a development phase and some features are not yet available, most notably the following:

+- Download an exam as RStudio project to give learners the option to write the code on their local computer.
+- Storing the evaluation environment to allow results from one code box being used in other code boxes.
 - File upload question.
 - Multiple text inputs per text question.
 - Improved rendering of help pages.
-  - Support auto-grading of code exercises.
+- Auto-grading of code exercises.

 If you are looking for specific features which are not yet supported by examinr and not yet requested, please create an